Why is Larco changing the hotel?

 What are the required setbacks?

 There are no required setbacks in the Mixed-Use Downtown zone.
-The Heritage Overlay provisions require an addition to a heritage building to be set in at least 60 centimetres more than the existing side wall.
+The Heritage Overlay provisions require an addition to a heritage building to be set in at least three metres from a rear yard and 60 centimetres more than the existing side wall.